We Are Open!

 The goals of Aikido are there for all to achieve.
 To become a person in harmony with others, to become an integrated and balanced individual, and to explore our full human potential should be the aims of the Aikido student.
 It is obviously a lifetime pursuit.

 Yoshimitsu Yamada, (Chairman and Chief Instructor, United States Aikido Federation (USAF)), Ultimate Aikido

 Shinkage is a form of kenjutsu (Japanese sword martial art) originating in the sixteenth century.
 Austin Aikikai is one of only a handful of dojos in the United States to provide training in this art from the traditional Yagyu Shinkage Ryu Heihou, with the opportunity to practice under the direct supervision of Yagyu Koichi Sensei when he comes to the US.
 Read more.

 Hard it is to train the mind, which goes where it likes and does what it wants.
 But a trained mind brings health and happiness.

 Austin Aikikai supports students in their meditation practice by providing a structured zazen period on Tuesday evenings.
 Forms used are from the Rinzai Zen school and we practice under the guidance of Shinge Roshi of the Zen Center of Syracuse Hoen-ji.
 Read more.

 About the Sensei

-Damir Jamsek Sensei is the head instructor at Austin Akikikai.
+Damir Jamsek Sensei is the head instructor at Austin Aikikai.
 He is a rokudan (sixth degree blackbelt) and shidoin (certified instructor), in aikido and a student of Yamada Sensei, chairman of the United States Aikido Federation.
 Jamsek Sensei has studied aikido since 1984 and has also trained in aikido under the late Akira Tohei Sensei and instructors from the aikido headquarters in Tokyo.
 Before beginning his training in Aikido, Jamsek Sensei studied karate and tae kwon do for seven years and attained the rank of nidan.

-In addition to his training in aikido Jamsek Sensei trains in shinkage (Yagyu Shinkage Ryu Heihou, a form of kenjutsu originating in the sixteenth century) under the direction of Yagyu Nobuhara and now Yagyu Koichi Sensei.
+In addition to his training in aikido Jamsek Sensei trains in shinkage (Yagyu Shinkage Ryu Heihou, a form of kenjutsu originating in the sixteenth century) under the direction of the late Yagyu Nobuhara and now Yagyu Koichi Sensei.
 Jamsek Sensei has also studied Western fencing.
 Read more.